alexeyza/startup-programming/README.md

 **Classes will be on Fridays 2:30-4:30 at ECS 130:**

-- Meeting 1, 22/10/2014 - Introduction, How to build an app, Standing on the shoulders of giants, Demo of past projects, Forming Teams
+- Meeting 1, 22/10/2014 - Introduction, How to build a software product, Standing on the shoulders of giants, Demo of past projects, Forming Teams
-- Meeting 2, 29/10/2014 - Web development overview, Team work, App Engine, GitHub, and API's
+- Meeting 2, 29/10/2014 - Web development overview, App Engine
-- Meeting 3, 05/11/2014 - Guest Lecture, Project proposal presentations
+- Meeting 3, 05/11/2014 - Team work, GitHub, and API's, Project proposal presentations
 - Meeting 4, 12/11/2014 - UI/UX Lecture, Project proposal presentations cont.
 - Meeting 5, 03/12/2014 - Milestone 1 presentation - Proof Of Concept
 - Meeting 6, 31/12/2014 - Milestone 2 presentation - Release Candidate